 The Portable Document Format, or PDF, is designed specifically to compress these files.
 Making them easy to save, share and run.
 Nearly everything can be saved in the PDF format, including documents, emails and presentations.
 If you’re looking to maximize your hard drive space, compressing flies in .PDF format is usually your best bet.

 Another hard drive space hog is video files.
-It requires a tremendous amount of data to translate and play the picture and sound in any video, so these files naturally take up a lot of space.
+It requires a tremendous amount of data to translate and play the picture and sound in any video.
+These files naturally take up a lot of space.

 This is why video service providers like Netflix, Hulu, and Amazon store videos on cloud servers and only allow users to stream the picture.